MMDT1022 HTML II and Javascript

 COURSE DESCRIPTION

-This course covers advanced topics in the use of the Hyper Text Markup Language (HTML).
+This course covers advanced topics in the use of the HTML and Javascript.
 Students are given the skills they need to create forms for data entry, embed multimedia, use cascading style sheets for printing, and the use of JavaScript to enhance page function.
-Javascript code will be written by hand and then debugged and managed using Macromedia Dreamweaver.
+Javascript code will be written and then debugged and managed by hand.
 This course is based on the use of textbook study and hands-on structured labs assigned by the instructor.
-(Prerequisite: CST/MMDT1021) (3 Credits) (1 Lecture, 2 Lab, 0 On the Job Training.)
+(Prerequisite : CST/MMDT1021 CST1794 ) (3 Credits) (3 Lecture, 0 Lab)

 TEXT AND REFERENCES

-2. JavaScript & AJAX for the Web: Visual QuickStart Guide 6th Edition (Student supplied textbook)
+1. JavaScript: Visual QuickStart Guide 9th Edition (Student supplied textbook)

-3. Computer system with Windows 2000 Pro, XP Pro, or Vista.
-(School or Student supplied equipment)
+2. Computer system with Windows 10 or OS X 10.14 or better(Student supplied equipment)

 COURSE EXPECTATIONS